Minor in Chinese

 |Total Credit Hours||18|

-One elective from another CLA department may be approved by an advisor (the course focuses exclusively on China).
+One elective from another CLA department may be approved by an advisor (the course must be focused exclusively on China).

 Minors are awarded only at the time of completion of the bachelor's degree and cannot be awarded either as a stand-alone program of study or after completion of the first bachelor's degree.